 January isn’t the only time to make positive changes!
 We all know how hard making changes and incorporating new habits can be, especially when it comes to finances.
 However, there’s no time like the present.
 When you develop a stewardship mentality, you are poised to go on an unforgettable adventure with God.

-Here at CIS Wealth Management Group, we get a lot of great questions on a daily basis from clients, and many of these questions are the one and the same.
+Here at Christian Financial Advisors, we get a lot of great questions on a daily basis from clients, and many of these questions are the one and the same.
 Bob and Mary Jo decided to record a program based on the most common questions that we receive as financial advisors.

 In Part II of our series, Understanding Qualified Retirement Plans like IRA’s, Roth IRAs, 401k’s, 403b’s, SEP IRAs, SIMPLE IRAs and Required Minimum Distributions (RMDs).
 Bob & Mary Jo discuss the specifics and the rules associated with each type of plan.